Skip to content

 Benjamin Moore Swiss Coffee has an LRV of 83.93 compared to Greek Villa’s 84, so the lightness difference is negligible.
 The only real difference between these two is that Swiss Coffee is a teeny tiny bit more yellow.

-Valspar Creme Fraiche is the perfect equivalent for Greek Villa.
+Valspar Creme Fraiche is a nearly perfect equivalent for Greek Villa.

 Creme Fraiche vs Greek Villa on a wall